This Sunday and Beyond

 All Saints Social Action Committee

 Tamela Dreyer, Barbara Wilder, Kay Phillips, Lynette Blakney

 MEMORIAL GARDEN NEWS

-· A curved teak bench near the olive tree
+· A curved wooden teak bench for alcove behind olive tree

 Todd Muffatti, member of our Vestry, has just published a book titled “Creative Successful Set Designs.”
 Filled with dozens of photos, illustrations and technical diagrams, the book guides theater teachers through the preparation and design steps necessary to build an appropriate and effective stage set.
 Using his 40-year career as a professional set designer and university professor Todd shares tips from his creative process and offers practical ideas about how to approach and accomplish imaginative set designs for High School, Jr. College, and little Theater Groups .